MicrosoftDocs/azure-docs/articles/private-5g-core/private-mobile-network-design-requirements.md

 #### Design considerations

 :::zone pivot="ase-pro-gpu"
 When deployed on Azure Stack Edge Pro GPU (ASE), AP5GC uses physical port 5 for access signaling and data (5G N2 and N3 reference points/4G S1 and S1-U reference points) and port 6 for core data (5G N6/4G SGi reference points).

-If more than six data networks are configured, port 5 is also used for core data.
+The recommended setup for your deployment is in VLAN-trunking mode, where data networks are separated by VLANs.
+In this setup, all core data uses port 5.
+If not in vlan-trunking mode and more than six data networks are configured, port 5 is also used for core data.

 AP5GC supports deployments with or without layer 3 routers on ports 5 and 6.
 This is useful for avoiding extra hardware at smaller edge sites.